carolineschnapp/donation/README.md

 1. Create a donation product.
 If you want an input box, add a variant of $1 to it.
 2. If you want to provide fixed amount options, add those as variants to your product.
 3. On the Navigation page, create a link list with handle 'donation'.
-4. Include the <tt>donation.liquid</tt> snippet anywhere in the cart.liquid template.
+4. Include the <kbd>donation.liquid</kbd> snippet anywhere in the cart.liquid template.

 #### Step by step instructions

-1. [Create a product](/manual/your-store/products/create-product) for your donation.
+1. Create a product for your donation.
 Name your product however you want.
 Remember to uncheck **This product requires shipping**, and optionally uncheck **Charge taxes on this product**.

-2. To include a box (on your cart page) where the user inputs the exact dollar amount to donate, [add a $1-priced variant](/manual/your-store/products/variants#create-product-variant) to your product that also has the *Title* set to $1:
+2. To include a box (on your cart page) where the user inputs the exact dollar amount to donate, add a $1-priced variant to your product that also has the *Title* set to $1:

    ![Alt text](https://monosnap.com/file/CVqLZsAB3PAW1lO2MW7LUnr16348pb.png)